mtulio/puppet-mod-profiles/README.md

 #### Description

- Profile Linux configure Linux system using module 'mtulio-linux'
+ Profile to configure Linux system using module 'mtulio-linux'

 #### Dependencies